-- 1) As part of the 2015 COS application, debit deferral and variance account balances outstanding as at December 31, 2013 were approved by the OEB to be included as rate riders effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7 month period ending December 31, 2015.
-The changes in settlement (Group 1) balances outstanding from December 31, 2013 to December 31, 2014 were approved for disposition as part of the 2016 IRM application with rates effective Jan 1, 2016 to be collected over a 12 month period. - 2) As part of the 2015 COS application, the OEB approved the disposition of stranded meters through a rate rider effective May 1, 2015 (implemented June 1, 2015) with recovery over a 7 month period ending December 31, 2015. - 3) The 2010 rate application costs were fully amortized as at April 30, 2014 and the remaining balance of \$3,725 was approved for disposition as part of the 2015 COS application.
-The 2015 rate application costs were also approved by the OEB and are being amortized over a forty-three month period ending December 31, 2019. - 4) Disposition is not requested for the deferred tax balance as it is being reversed through timing differences in the recognition of deferred tax assets.
-No carrying charges are calculated on this balance. - 5) As part of the 2015 COS application, credit deferral and variance account balances outstanding as at December 31, 2013 were approved by the OEB to be included as rate riders effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7 month period ended December 31, 2015. - 6) As part of the 2015 COS application, the OEB approved the disposition of the account 1575/76 IFRS transition account balance used to record the difference arising on adoption of new asset useful lives and overhead rates and write off of end-of-life assets.
-These account balances were included as a rate rider effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7 month period ended December 31, 2015. - 7) The OEB approved a rate rider for recovery of Incremental Capital as part of the 2013 IRM application with the rates being effective starting May 1, 2013 to be collected until the next cost of service based rate order effective May 1, 2015.
-As part of the 2015 COS application, the OEB approved the disposition of the ICM rate rider account to its respective PP& E, intangible asset and revenue and expense accounts.
+- As part of the 2015 COS application, debit deferral and variance account balances outstanding as at December 31, 2013 were approved by the OEB to be included as rate riders effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7-month period ending December 31, 2015.
+The changes in settlement (Group 1) balances outstanding from December 31, 2013 to December 31, 2014 were approved for disposition as part of the 2016 IRM application with rates effective January 1, 2016 to be collected over a 12-month period. - 2) As part of the 2015 COS application, the OEB approved the disposition of stranded meters through a rate rider effective May 1, 2015 (implemented June 1, 2015) with recovery over a 7-month period ending December 31, 2015.
+Since the residual balance is not material, it will remain in place until the next COS application. - 3) The 2015 COS rate application costs were approved for recovery by the OEB and are being amortized over a forty-three-month period ending December 31, 2019. - 4) Disposition is not requested for the deferred tax balance as it is being reversed through timing differences in the recognition of deferred tax assets.
+No carrying charges are calculated on this balance. - 5) As part of the 2015 COS application, credit deferral and variance account balances outstanding as at December 31, 2013 were approved by the OEB to be included as rate riders effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7-month period ended December 31, 2015.
+The changes in settlement (Group 1) balances outstanding from December 31, 2013 to December 31, 2014 were approved for disposition as part of the 2016 IRM application with rates effective Jan 1, 2016 to be collected over a 12-month period. - 6) As part of the 2015 COS application, the OEB approved the disposition of the account 1575/76 IFRS transition account balance used to record the difference arising on adoption of new asset useful lives and overhead rates and write off of end-of-life assets.
+These account balances were included as a rate rider effective May 1, 2015 (implemented June 1, 2015) and were recovered over a 7-month period ended December 31, 2015.
+Since the residual balance is not material, it will remain in place until the next COS application. - As part of the 2015 COS application, the OEB approved the disposition of the ICM rate rider account to its respective PP&E, intangible asset and revenue and expense accounts, and recovery of an additional rate rider for a seven-month period ending December 31, 2015.